Anderas2/Fire2023/README.md

 # Fire2023
-A fire effect for LED strips, based on Fire2012 with some improvements
+A fire effect for LED strips, based on Fire2012 with some improvements.

 The Fire2012 effect is great, because it is easy to used and looks reasonably realistic.